In the digital age, it’s not enough for a restaurant to just have a website.

 Too many restaurants upload a PDF menu to their websites and call it a day.
 But that creates a terrible experience for guests—PDF text is way too small to read on a smartphone, which is what the majority of people use to search for restaurants, requiring guests to pinch and zoom all over the screen to get a sense of what your restaurant offers.

 Brentwood, California’s Coral Tree Cafe does something totally different—and totally effective.
 Their online menu is mobile-optimized, meaning it automatically resizes depending on the size of the screen a guest is using to view it.
-It’s full of gorgeous dish photos that show guests exactly what they’ll receive when they order.
-Vegan and gluten free dishes are clearly marked, and descriptions provide guests with ingredient information, for those with food allergies.
+It has a simple design full of gorgeous dish photos that show guests exactly what they’ll receive when they order.
+Vegan and gluten-free dishes are clearly marked, and descriptions provide guests with ingredient information, for those with food allergies.

 But what really sets Coral Tree Cafe’s online menu apart is that it’s interactive.
 Guests can leave hearts on dishes they love, and leave reviews for individual dishes, too.
 This turns the menu into not just a tool, but an experience for guests.